 Men are particularly vulnerable to stress, especially during these uncertain times.
 They see themselves as providers, protectors, and problem-solvers.
 That’s why in the face of a global pandemic, the idea that there’s nothing they can do can shatter their sense of identity.

 If these feelings resonate with you, the stress caused by the pandemic may already be impacting your daily life.
+There are several signs that stress is impacting your sleep.
 Left unchecked, it can make you feel tired or demotivated, unable to sleep or concentrate.
 It could be manifesting as pain in your lower back or neck, or as more severe physical ailments like heart palpitations, indigestion, or increased blood pressure.
 More importantly, stress can weaken your immune system, making you more vulnerable to coronaviruses as well as strokes and heart attacks.

 To make sure that you keep your well-being in check, read on for some tips to help you reduce your stress levels during the ongoing pandemic.